The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: Abstract

 \section{Abstract}

-In this paper, we highlight a new \emph{computational} aspect of Nonstandard Analysis relating to higher-order recursion theory.
+In this paper, we highlight a new \emph{computational} aspect of Nonstandard Analysis relating to higher-order computability theory.
 In particular, we prove that the \emph{Gandy-Hyland functional} equals a primitive recursive functional \emph{involving nonstandard numbers} inside Nelson's \emph{internal set theory}.
-From this classical and ineffective proof in Nonstandard Analysis, a term from G\"odel's system \textsf{T} is extracted which computes the Gandy-Hyland functional in terms of a \emph{modulus-of-continuity functional} and a special case of the \emph{fan functional}.
-We obtain several similar relative computability results \emph{not involving Nonstandard Analysis} from their associated nonstandard theorems, in particular involving the \emph{weak continuity functional}.
+From this classical and ineffective proof in Nonstandard Analysis, a term from G\"odel's system \textsf{T} can be extracted which computes the Gandy-Hyland functional in terms of a \emph{modulus-of-continuity functional} and a special case of the \emph{fan functional}.
+We obtain several similar relative computability results \emph{not involving Nonstandard Analysis} from their associated nonstandard theorems.
 By way of reversal, we show that certain relative computability results, called \emph{Herbrandisations}, also imply the nonstandard theorem from whence they were obtained.
 Thus, we establish a direct two-way connection between the field \emph{Computability} (in particular theoretical computer science) and the field \emph{Nonstandard Analysis}.